-Livingston, LA — A high level Livingston Parish Sheriff’s Office deputy — who commanded the SWAT team — has been arrested this week for unspeakable crimes against children.
+Livingston, LA — A high level Livingston Parish Sheriff’s Office deputy — who commanded the SWAT team — has been arrested for unspeakable crimes against children.
 Dennis Perkins, 44, and and his wife Cynthia Perkins, 34, are accused of multiple counts of child rape and the production of child pornography, among other disturbing charges.

-On Wednesday, the couple was arrested after a months-long criminal probe headed up by the Louisiana Attorney General’s Office.
+The couple was arrested after a months-long criminal probe headed up by the Louisiana Attorney General’s Office.
 After the arrest, footage of the alleged child rapist was posted to Twitter, showing him being led into prison in shackles.